JuliaLang/julia/doc/src/manual/modules.md

 ```jldoctest module_manual
 julia> using .NiceStuff: nice, DOG, NiceStuff
 ```

+!!! note
+    Qualifying the names being used as in `using NiceStuff: NiceStuff, nice` is recommended over plain `using Foo` for released packages, and other code which is meant to be re-used in the future with updated dependancies.

+    The reason for this is if another dependency starts to export one of the same names as `Foo` the code will error due to an ambiguity in which package the name should be taken from.
+This is especially problematic in released packages which needs to be forward-compatible with the future releases (e.g., when `Foo = "1"` and `Bar = 2` are listed in `[deps]` section of the `Project.toml` of your package, it should be compatible with the future releases of Foo 1.x and Bar 2.y which both export a function `baz`).
+    That issue can be avoided by explicitly listing what names you want to use from which modules.

 Julia has two forms for seemingly the same thing because only `import ModuleName: f` allows adding methods to `f` *without a module path*.